kermado/Suborbital/README.md

         pass
 ```

 Note that `self.entity` is null inside of the constructor.
 The parent entity is injected into the attribute after construction but before `create`.
-You should place any initialization that requires accessing the parent entity inside of `create`.
+You should place any initialization code that requires accessing the entity that the component is attached to inside of `create`.

 ### Defining behaviours

-Like attributes, behaviours can easily be defined in Python scripts.
+Behaviours can easily be similarly defined in Python scripts.
 Provided below is a minimal complete example:

 ```python
 from suborbital import PythonBehaviour